 Let’s break down each step along with the challenges for recognizing revenue with manual processes at each stage — and how automation solves each.

-1. Identify the contract with a customer
+1. Identify the Contract

-- Each party’s rights are identifiable
+- Each party’s rights regarding the goods and services

-- Payment terms are identified
+- Payment terms

 - Collectibility is probable

-2. Identify the Performance Obligation in the contract
+2. Identify Performance Obligations

-3. Determine the transaction price
+3. Determine the Transaction Price

-4. Allocate the transaction price
+4. Allocate the Transaction Price

 5. Recognize Revenue As the Performance Obligation is Satisfied

 What to look for in a Revenue Recognition software?

 - Provide visibility through GAAP and SaaS reporting and analytics

 A good revenue recognition platform helps you understand where your business stands.
 The right software will not only help you recognize revenue in the most complicated billing scenarios in less time but it would also help you maximize your revenue by giving you an end-to-end picture of the entire process.